FDio/csit/docs/report/introduction/general_notes.rst

 #. **DPDK Performance** - VPP is using DPDK code to control and drive
    the NICs and physical interfaces.
-Tests are used as a baseline to profile the DPDK sub-system of VPP.
-DPDK performance tests executed in physical FD.io testbeds, focusing on Testpmd/L3FWD data plane performance for Phy-to-Phy (NIC-to-NIC).
+Tests are used as a baseline to profile performance of the DPDK sub-system.
+DPDK tests are executed in physical FD.io testbeds, focusing on Testpmd/L3FWD data plane performance for Phy-to-Phy (NIC-to-NIC).
 Tests cover a range of NICs, 10GE and 40GE interfaces, range of multi-thread and multi-core configurations.